Schyvun/HollowKnight-Timer/README.md

 ## Triggers
 Currently, you are able to place a start and an end trigger that can start and pause the timer respectively.
 They are marked by a green (start) or red (end) square floating in the air.
-Saving them (default keybind `num6`) creates a file `hktimer_triggers.json` in your save folder that contains the positions.
+Saving them (default keybind `num6`) creates a file `HKTimer 1221/triggers.json` in your save folder that contains the positions.
 You can copy this file to save different trigger presets.
 Loading the file (default keybind `num9`) will read that same file.
 This is done automatically on game start as well